 Obesity left untreated can cause serious health problems over time.
 You can take action today.
 Discover your options.

-We are proud to offer our extensive experience with weight loss to patients requiring the intragastric balloon.
+We are proud to offer our extensive experience with weight loss to patients choosing the intragastric balloon.

 The following is general information about the intragastric balloon but it does not and cannot take the place of detailed discussion with your surgeon.
 This information is not intended and must not be taken as personal medical advice.